cstubben/rMoore/README.md

 write_pubs(mg2)
 ```

-Finally, `plot_pubs` creates a  `xts` object and plots an interactive dygraphs (best viewed in RStudio).
+Finally, `plot_pubs` creates a  `xts` object and plots an interactive dygraph (best viewed in RStudio).
 In this example, only the genome citations from 87 projects are plotted.

 ```r